QuartermindGames/ape/docs/entity.md

 ### Classes

-When implementing a new entity class, you'll need to first implement a function that provides the entity class table - this is a collection of callbacks and other data the class needs in order to function.
+When implementing a new entity class, you'll need to first implement a function that provides the entity class table—this is a collection of callbacks and other data the class needs to function.

 Why a function?
 This gives us a chance to zero the data which provides a little bit of safety given new callbacks, variables or other changes might be made to the `ApeEntityClassDefinition` type that older code might not have been updated to take advantage of.